2859 N. Meridian St.

 Two of the attorneys at WKW are licensed pilots.
 Both pilots have flight experience in Boeing 727s and private aircrafts as well as commercial licenses, flight engineer certificates, and instrument and multi-engine aircraft ratings.

-If you or a loved one have been injured as a result of an international or domestic aviation accident, you are urged to contact the Indianapolis Aviation Accident Attorneys of Wilson Kehoe Winingham.
+If you or a loved one have been injured as a result of an aviation accident, you are urged to contact the Indianapolis Aviation Accident Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you with the next steps in pursuing an aviation accident case.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.